-- Components: This includes all analog and digital sources, active and passive parts, and connectors.
-In short, it includes any object chosen from the Component menu. - Wires: Wires are used to interconnect components.
+• Components: This includes all analog and digital sources, active and passive parts, and connectors.
+In short, it includes any object chosen from the Component menu.

+• Wires: Wires are used to interconnect components.
 There are two varieties of wires: orthogonal and diagonal.
 Orthogonal wires are restricted to the vertical or horizontal direction.
 They may contain both a vertical and a horizontal segment.
-Diagonal wires are drawn at any angle and only contain one segment. - Text: Text, sometimes referred to as grid text because its origin is restricted to a grid, is used for naming nodes, creating command statements, and general documentation. - Graphics: Graphical objects include lines, rectangles, ellipses, diamonds, arcs, pies, brackets, and pictures.
+Diagonal wires are drawn at any angle and only contain one segment.

+• Text: Text, sometimes referred to as grid text because its origin is restricted to a grid, is used for naming nodes, creating command statements, and general documentation.

+• Spreadsheets: One or more spreadsheets that can reference simulation values.

+• Graphics: Graphical objects include lines, rectangles, ellipses, diamonds, arcs, pies, brackets, and pictures.
 They are used for aesthetic or documentation purposes and have no effect on the electrical behavior of the circuit.